How to Hide Programs Installed in Windows 10

 There are various reasons why users need to hide programs in Windows.
 Here are some of the reasons:

-- If you want to install a parental control or child monitoring program without informing your child, you do not want your child to see it in the list of programs and then remove the app from the computer.
+- If you want to install a parental control or child monitoring program without your child knowing, you do not want your child to see it in the list of programs, and then remove the app from the computer.

-- If you are sharing your computer with friends or family and want to restrict the use of a program in a certain way or make it inaccessible to others, hiding the installed programs in the control panel may be helpful.
+- If you are sharing your computer with friends or family and want to restrict the use of a program or make it inaccessible to others, hiding installed programs in the Control Panel may help.

-- If you are bored and want to enjoy playing on the system and get energy between working hours, hiding the installed game is the best way to get around your angry boss.
+- If you are bored and want to enjoy playing on the system and get some energy between working hours, hiding the installed game is the best way to avoid your angry boss.

 Regardless of the reasons, the methods mentioned in this article will help you hide your installed programs from others.
 These methods are only for desktop applications and do not work for UWP (Windows Universal Platform) applications installed from the Microsoft Store.